“When I was diagnosed with breast cancer, coming in joint 1st on my ‘Breast Cancer Shit List’ was the worry about:

 The Monster Series by Donia Youssef.
 Following her own breast cancer diagnosis, Donia found very little literature on how to explain what was happening to her two young daughters.
 So she wrote her own book – The Monster In Mummy.
 She’s followed this up with some more Monster books to help families where someone has cancer.
 Proceeds go to cancer charities and can be purchased via Donia’s website: The Monster in Mummy and The Monster in Wonderland.

 Mighty & Bright, a US based support website with books aimed at helping children through challenging life experiences including the cancer of a parent (they ship to the UK).
+The founder of Mighty and Bright, Sara, has written this article for us.

 Breast Cancer Now book called “Mummy’s Lump” aimed at talking to younger children about your breast cancer.